jbcodeforce/ML-studies/docs/coding/index.md

 ### Conda

-Conda provides package, dependency, and environment management for any language.
+Conda provides package, dependency, and environment management for many languages.

 On Mac M1 we need ARM64 architecture.